 Within months of PSERN's full deployment, multiple agencies began encrypting.
 The shared infrastructure provided both technical capability and political cover ("we're aligning with the regional system").

-Case Study: NJICS and the New Jersey Explosion
+Case study: NJICS and the New Jersey explosion

 New Jersey leads the nation in encryption adoption, with 45+ new agencies encrypting in 2026 alone.
 The state's NJICS infrastructure plays a central role.